talmolab/sleap-anipose/FOLDER_STRUCTURE.md

 - View directories are named are the camera views they represent.

-- The video found in each view folder is named following the convention: {view}-{session}-{suffix}.mp4.
+- The video found in each view folder is named following the convention: `{view}-{session}-{suffix}.mp4`.
 The '0000_h265_CRF14_denoised' suffix found in the benchmark dataset is a result of the video rendering software.

-- The slp files are named following the convention: {view}-{session}.predictions.{prediction_suffix}.slp.
+- The slp files are named following the convention: `{view}-{session}.predictions.{prediction_suffix}.slp`.
 If the file contains the proofread tracks, the .proofread suffix is added to the file name.

-- The images of the reprojected corners and detected corners overlaid on the calibration board are named according to the convention: board_reprojection-{frame_number}.png.
+- The images of the reprojected corners and detected corners overlaid on the calibration board are named according to the convention: `board_reprojection-{frame_number}.png`.
 The frame number is derived from the frame of the calibration board used.

-- The rendered movies of the calibration images are named following the convention: {view}-{session}-calibration.MOV.
+- The rendered movies of the calibration images are named following the convention: `{view}-{session}-calibration.MOV`.

-- The calibration images are labeled according to the convention: {view}-{session}-{frame_number}.jpg.
+- The calibration images are labeled according to the convention: `{view}-{session}-{frame_number}.jpg`.